Firaenix/password-filter/README.md

 # Password Filter

-A Cuckoo filter that stores the top 1,000,000 most compromised passwords from https://haveibeenpwned.com/Passwords.
+A Binary Fuse filter that stores the top 1,000,000 most compromised passwords from https://haveibeenpwned.com/Passwords.

 Runs in WASM environments to allow quickly testing that your password is not compromised.